 The doctor should explain everything in a way you find easy to understand, and you can ask as many questions as you like.
 You can also ask a carer or friend to help you.

-A person who cannot understand what they're consenting to may lack capacity to make decisions.
-They may still be able to make decisions at other times.
+This is called having a lack of capacity to make decisions.
+You will still be able to make decisions about your life at other times.

 Lasting Power of Attorney

 Someone who has a Lasting Power of Attorney is someone who knows the person well.
 They will be able to make decisions for a person whenever they are needed.
 They do not need the court to tell them they can.